grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 The server prepares authenticated updates by:

 - Using the authentication method specified in the ECHConfig's `ech_auth.method`
-- Creating the appropriate authenticator (RPK signature, PKIX certificate chain, or DNSSEC proof)
+- Creating the appropriate authenticator (RPK signature or PKIX certificate chain)
 - Including the authenticator in the ECHConfig's `ech_auth.signature` field
 - Sending the ECHConfigList via the existing `retry_configs` mechanism